-The Age-Adjusted Death Rate (AADR) is a summary rate of deaths that facilitates the comparability of rates for areas or population subgroups with different age distributions.
+The Age-Adjusted Death Rate (AADR) is a summary death rate that facilitates the comparison of rates for areas or population subgroups with different age distributions.
 These rates are presented as per 1,000 or 100,000 population.
 The AADRs published in this report are the rates that would have been observed if the age-specific death rates for the given year had prevailed in a population whose age distribution was the same as that of the standard population.
 Through 1960, the population of the United States in 1940 was used as a standard for computation of the AADRs using the direct method.
-For 1970 and forward, the projected 2000 standard million population of the United States is used as a standard for computation of the AADRs using the direct method.
+For 1970 and forward, the projected 2000 standard million population of the United States is used as a standard for computation of the United States is used as a standard for computation of the AADRs using the direct method.
 The specified age intervals are under 1, 1-4, 5-14, 15-24, 25-34, 35-44, 45-54, 55-64, 65-74, 75-84 and 85 years or older.